Store architecture

 - Catalog: Franchise accounts inherit their catalog from the main account.

-- Logistics and OMS: Each franchise account has its own logistics settings and performs its own order management.
+- Logistics and OMS: Each franchise account has its own logistics settings and does its own order management.

-- Prices and payments: Each franchise can have its own pricing and payment methods, or they can inherit these from the main account.
+- Prices and payments: Each franchise can have its own pricing and payment methods, or it can inherit them from the main account.

 - Promotions: Promotions can be created for each franchise account and for the main account.